Integrated Powerhead Demonstrator: History

 On July 19, 2006 Rocketdyne announced that the demonstrator engine front-end had been operated at full capacity.

 According to NASA, the Integrated Powerhead Demonstrator project was the first of three potential phases of the Integrated High Payoff Rocket Propulsion Technology Program, which was aimed at demonstrating technologies that double the capability of state-of-the-art cryogenic booster engines.
 The project's goal in 2005 was to develop a full-flow, hydrogen-fueled, staged combustion rocket engine.

 In 2007, Northrop Grumman announced it had received an AFRL contract to design and test a turbopump for liquid hydrogen propellants that could be used for these engines.

+In 2013, NASA announced in a press release that the powerhead demo had achieved steady test performance at 100% power for the first time and had achieved 300 seconds of operation across 26 tests.

 Future engine development work beyond the powerhead demo was never funded by the US government, and neither Rocketdyne—nor later Aerojet Rocketdyne after a 2013 merger—chose to pursue such development with their own or other private funding.